jakobib/hypertext2019/README.md

-This git-repository contains the article **Infrastructure-Agnostic Hypertext** submitted to the [ACM Conference on Hypertext and Social Media](https://ht.acm.org/ht2019/) (HT' 2019).
+This git-repository contains the article **Infrastructure-Agnostic Hypertext**.
+It was originally submitted to the [ACM Conference on Hypertext and Social Media](https://ht.acm.org/ht2019/) (HT' 2019) and is being revised after having been rejected.

 ## Source files